kcmvp/gob/README.md

 ```shell
 gob setup version
 ```
-This command will generate file `version.go` in `infra` folder, and project version informatill will be injected into `buildVersion` when build the project with command `gob build`
+This command will generate file `version.go` in `infra` folder, and project version information will be injected into `buildVersion` when build the project with command `gob build`
 ```go
 // buildVersion don't change this